-3.6 Tips in connection with the administration of punishment in school responsibility.
-Whether punishment must be administered because of stubborn disobedience, it must be in keeping with the transgression perpetrated by a pupil.
-A teacher must never try to intimidate or frighten his/her pupils by misusing his/her authority.
-An overbearing teacher will never enjoy the trust of his/her pupils.
+3.6.1 Punishment must be in keeping with the transgression.

+The teacher as carrier of authority in his participation in the educative teaching event must handle his authority with responsibility.
+Whether punishment must be administered as a consequence of stubborn disobedience or not it must be in keeping with the transgression perpetrated by the pupil.
+The teacher must never try to intimidate or frighten his pupils by misusing his authority.
+An overbearing teacher never will really enjoy the trust of his pupils.
 Corporal punishment must only be administered in the most extreme cases.
-A teacher who strikes a child two or three times for each transgression perpetrated, is violating the authority which is officially allotted to him/her.
+A teacher who strikes a child two or three times for each transgression perpetrated in reality is violating the authority that officially is allotted to him.